PocketMiner82/ConnectSSHTunnel/README.md

 * **Warning!
 This is meant to be used only in the local area network and not as a "real" router/gateway that is directly connected to the internet.
 Use with care!**
 * [Download](https://firmware-selector.immortalwrt.org/?target=bcm27xx%2Fbcm2711&id=rpi-4) a FACTORY image of ImmortalWRT
 * Use a tool like the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager) to flash the image to a USB Stick
-* Open the cmdline.txt file in the boot partition of the stick and change the `root=/dev/mmcblk0p2` to `root=/dev/sda2`
+* Open the `cmdline.txt` file in the boot partition of the stick and change the `root=/dev/mmcblk0p2` to `root=/dev/sda2`
 * (If you run out of space later on, you may want to increase the ext4 partition (the second partition) that was created by the installer on the stick to fill the whole stick using a tool like [GParted](https://gparted.org/))
-* Plug the stick in the Raspberry Pi, connect an ethernet cable to your computer and the Pi's LAN port
+* Plug the stick in the Raspberry Pi, connect an ethernet cable to your computer and the Pi's LAN port and connect power to the Raspberry Pi
 * Change your computer's settings to use a static IP instead of DHCP.
 Use `192.168.1.5` as your IP, `192.168.1.1` as the gateway (and DNS) and `255.255.255.0` or `/24` as the netmask.
 * Then connect to the Pi:
   ```bash